GroundworkGDS/census2021/README.md

     - Number of bedrooms (counts for each of the 5 categories)
     - Number of rooms (counts for each of the 9 categories)

-This data was then combined into a single wide table (one row per OA) and joined to OA 2021 geographic data for London.
+This data was then combined into a single wide table (one row per OA).